codio/site/source/docs/courses/manage/course-add.html.md

 full_width: true
 ---

-A course is always made up on at least one module.
+A course has to have at least one one module.
 A module contains the individual units that students interact with.
 Modules help you organize your units into logical groupings.
 If your course only contains a few units then you may want only a single module.
-If, on the other hand, your course has a large number of units, then dividing them up may make more organizational sense.
+If, on the other hand, your course has a large number of units, then dividing them between several modules may make more organizational sense.

 ## Creating a module
 To create a new, empty module, press the **Create Module** button.
 You can also re-use a module that is located in another course as explained below.